-Quizzes: There will be twelve in-class quizzes on the dates listed on the course calendar (I reserve the right to change these dates if necessary).
+Quizzes: There will be fourteen in-class quizzes on the dates listed on the course calendar (I reserve the right to change quiz dates or make some of these quizzes take-home as necessary).
 These are ≈ 10 minutes long and cover the material that has been covered in class since the previous quiz or exam.
 I drop the lowest quiz grade you receive from the quizzes you take in between each exam, and after that drop the lowest quiz grade that hasn't been dropped yet.
-This leaves eight quiz grades which are averaged to give your quiz average.
+This leaves ten quiz grades which are averaged to give your quiz average.
 Makeup quizzes are not given under any circumstances.